wintere/portrait-vis/README.md

 ```
 The script opens the provided versions of the

 This approach has some obvious problems.
-It doesn't show which words were replaced with which words: ie. turning "eyes" to "eye" would not be considered particularly significant.
-While it's
+It doesn't show which words were replaced with which words: ie. turning "eyes" to "eye" would not be considered particularly significant but "foot" to "eye" would be.

+However, one can observe the addition of a handful of the French words Anesko and Horne dreaded, as well as the alteration of character ages.

 ## Attempt #2: processing changes on the word level, contextualized *within* a change